skirino/croma/README.md

 ## Type modules

-- Sometimes you want to have more fine-grained control of data types than is allowed by [Elixir's typespec](https://hexdocs.pm/elixir/typespecs.html).
+- Sometimes you may want to have more fine-grained control of data types than is allowed by [Elixir's typespec](https://hexdocs.pm/elixir/typespecs.html).
   For example you may want to distinguish "arbitrary `String.t`" with "`String.t` that matches a specific regex".
   Croma introduces "type module"s in order to express fine-grained types and enforce type contracts at runtime, with minimal effort.
 - Leveraging Elixir's lightweight syntax for defining modules